Wedding Photographers of New York City - Metro, United States

 When I obsessively started taking tons of photos back in high-school, I never imagined that years later I would have hundreds of amazing weddings in my portfolio.
 I've always followed my passions, and after spending many years DJing around the world, I wanted to create art that was more original.
 And I fell in love with photography.
 Choosing to shoot such glamorous and tear-jerking weddings (no, I am not immune, either) came naturally, partly because I am a bit of a romantic myself, and because I was always drawn to people’s real emotions.
 I love what I do so much that sometimes I forget it's work, because it’s different every time – no two weddings, locations or couples are the same, and this makes things incredibly exciting for me.
 Wedding photography has taken me all around the world.
 I've shot in about a dozen different countries on 4 different continents and had some unforgettable experiences in remote places like Mongolia, Phuket, India, and Belgium.
 So no matter where your wedding is, whether it's in a village on the other side of the world, an exotic beach, or an intimate backyard wedding in NYC, I'll be there with you.
 Memorable Images that Will Stay with You Forever I enjoy everything about weddings, but my favorite moments to document are when couples get ready, showing genuine, real emotions.
 The morning always feels unlike any other part of the day.
 And portrait sessions, when we can get creative, possibly take an adventurous pursuit to find a unique location, and make photos that can also standalone as works of art.
 Despite Personal Victories I Never Cease to Strive for Perfection I feel really proud of all the awards I have won over the years for my wedding work, and the shots that have been published in national wedding magazines, but I'm most proud when I can cook a tasty dinner for friends and family without the smoke alarm going off!
 My Aim - Creating Outstanding Lifetime Memories Feel free to explore STAK Studios, a kaleidoscope of smiles, tears of joy, and people dressed to the nines!
 If you are getting married, I would be truly honored to capture your big day, so get in touch and share your vision with me.
 We’ll make a great team and turn your wedding into a work of art.
 [Manhattan Wedding Photographer]

-Jorge Garcia Photography has been capturing wedding day memories for over 9 years.
+Jorge Garcia Photography has been capturing wedding day and elopement memories for over 9 years.
 His assignments have taken him from local venues to cross country events.
 His approach to each and every wedding is fun and relaxed, yet still professional which results in candid and natural looking photos.
 He has been published in magazines such as The Knot, Bride's NJ and Martha Stewart Weddings.
 I would love for yours to be next!
 [Manhattan Wedding Photographer]

 Edward Dye Photography is a wedding photography company based in New York, New York.
 Owner and photographer Edward has over 12 years of professional photography experience.
 With a background in photojournalism, he is skilled in capturing the best memories without disturbing the moments.
 Using lighting, texture, composition, and love, he creates inspiring and timeless images that tell your true love story.
 [Manhattan Wedding Photographer]